-Odds and Ends is part of a series of works, which began with Scorned as Timber, Beloved of the Sky, 1935, and Loggers' Culls, 1935.
-Writing in 1934, Carr had noted:
+Before starting this series of works, which began with Scorned as Timber, Beloved of the Sky, 1931, and Loggers' Culls, 1935, Carr writes,

-These subjects are stumps and pines and space.
-They are difficult to express, but my feeling is if one can see the thing clearly enough the expression will follow.
-The thing is to be able to apprehend things, to know what we are trying to get at, to know what we see.
-So many of us open our flesh eyes but shut the eyes of the soul.
 There's a torn and splintered ridge across the stumps I call the "screamers."
 These are the unsawn last bits, the cry of the tree's heart, wrenching and tearing apart just before she gives that sway and the dreadful groan of falling, that dreadful pause while her executioners step back with their saws and axes resting and watch.
 It's a horrible sight to see a tree felled, even now, though the stumps are grey and rotting.
 As you pass among them you see their screamers sticking up out of their own tombstones, as it were.
-They are their own tombstones and their own mourners.
+They are their own tombstones and their own mourners.1